simplystated/f-of-xstate/README.md

 That's where f-of-xstate comes in.
 We aim to provide a set of utilities to make that easy.

+# Quickstart

+You can play around with f-of-xstate in your browser in [this codesandbox](https://codesandbox.io/s/f-of-xstate-example-zkkoj2?file=/src/App.js).

 # Installation

 ```bash